Observation-Management-Service/ewms-workflow-management-service/README.md

 6. The TMS relays live, aggregated runtime statuses to the WMS until the workflow's taskforces are completed.
     - See [taskforce.compound_statuses](https://github.com/Observation-Management-Service/ewms-workflow-management-service/blob/main/Docs/Models/TaskforceObject.md) and/or [taskforce.top_task_errors](https://github.com/Observation-Management-Service/ewms-workflow-management-service/blob/main/Docs/Models/TaskforceObject.md)

 This "story" is also detailed in [request_workflow.py](https://github.com/Observation-Management-Service/ewms-workflow-management-service/blob/readme/examples/request_workflow.py).
-However, this script may not suit your needs well.
+However, this script may not suit all your needs.
 It is recommended to have a solid understanding of the user-facing [endpoints and objects](https://github.com/Observation-Management-Service/ewms-workflow-management-service/blob/readme/Docs/README.md).

 ### First-Order Object Endpoints